Tiny Atlas Guides to the world’s most unforgettable experiences

 You’ll find a brief intro and description of each suggestion and, if it takes your fancy, you can click through for the full skinny and detailed instructions on how to make it happen.

-Please note, all Tiny Atlas adventures assume you’re travelling from the UK – it doesn’t mean they’re no use if you’re elsewhere in the world, but the ‘getting there’ information won’t, of course, apply.
-Don’t worry if the detail isn’t available for your particular choice, they’ll all be online very soon so just check back regularly.
-If your trip is imminent, email us and we’ll get a shuftie on so you don’t miss out!
-Tiny Atlas guides also include great tips for neighbouring attractions, accommodation, etc, together with useful contacts, phone numbers and websites.
+Please note, all Tiny Atlas adventures assume you’re travelling from the UK – it doesn’t mean they’re no use if you’re elsewhere in the world, but if the article includes any ‘getting there’ information, it may, of course, not apply.
+Tiny Atlas guides sometimes include great tips for neighbouring attractions, accommodation, etc, together with useful contacts, phone numbers and websites.

 Stretching over Ukraine’s stunning Crimean mountains, this charming trip from Yalta to Simferopol is definitely one to tick off your list…